 Local Housing Allowance (LHA) is the name for Housing Benefit for private tenants.
-See the current LHA rates on the DirectGov website.
+See the current LHA rates here.

 The amount of LHA you can get depends on: